colindignazio/os-a5/README.txt

 Files added:
-myMemTest.c  - Tests our algorithms and prints out the number of ticks they took to complete sysfile.h    - header for open_file function
+myMemTest.c  - Tests our algorithms and prints out the number of ticks they took to complete sysfile.h    - header for open_file function and isdirempty function

 Files modified:
 proc.h    - Added members to keep track of proc pages